LinkHS/CarND-Advanced-Lane-Lines/examples/example_jupyter.md

 ---
 ### Camera calibration
 First, I'll compute the camera calibration using chessboard images.
-Apply a distortion correction to raw images.
+Then I will get the camera parameters which will be save to "CamParams-0.pkl" for later use.
+Using `CamParams.load()` function not only avoids repetitive calibration but also accelerates pre-process speed.

+Change the line `if 0:` to `if 1:` if you want switch to calibration mode from load mode.
+> `keep_global_var` and `printvars` is used to remove and show global defined variables.

 ```{.python .input}
 %reset -f